The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 🗓 Day 8: Nizwa

-Nizwa is an ancient city known for its majestic Nizwa Fort, a 17th-century castle built to defend the town’s position on a major trade route.
-Right next to this fort is the Nizwa Souq, a vibrant marketplace lined with handicrafts stalls and silversmiths working in small shops.
+Nizwa is an ancient city known for its majestic fort, a 17th-century castle that looks straight out of a storybook.
+Right next to this fort is the bustling Nizwa Souq.
 Spend a day exploring these two amazing attractions at your own pace.

 1. Nizwa Fort